AykutSarac/Order-Managment-System/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Creative Commons Attribution-ShareAlike 4.0 International Public
+      License](LICENSE).